 - Facilitating coordination and teamwork among the organization's leadership

 - Creating a formal system for Executive professional and personal development

 - Establishing parameters for Executive performance that enable the Board to provide constructive feedback regarding Executive professional performance.

 Through evaluation, Board can systematically maintain accountability for the actions of the Executive.
 The evaluation process should be a regular and formal process to avoid or reduce subjective judgments of performance.
 By employing a formal evaluation process, performance expectations can be made clear for both the Board and Executive.
 A review of the organization's mission statement and Goals and Objectives and strategic plan should be included in the process to ensure Executive and Board agreement on the direction the organization takes over a given time frame.
 Use of a formal evaluation strengthens the congruence between the mission, goals and objectives of the organization and those of the Executive.

 The evaluation is conducted to facilitate Executive improvement.
-Results of the Executive evaluation should be tied to Executive compensation.

 Policy Statement on Performance Evaluation